Sahil Moza, PhD

 sahil.moza AT gmail.com

-At the neuronal level, we showed that a precise EI balance exists in the brain, where random presynaptic inputs are balanced at fast (\(\lt \tau_m\)) timescales.
-Moreover, precise EI balance in a feedforward EI network naturally leads to a subthreshold gain control computation , which can assimilate a wide range of subthreshold inputs and convert amplitude information into spike times.
+At the neuronal level, we demonstrated using the rodent hippocampus as a model system that a precise EI balance exists in the brain, where random presynaptic inputs are balanced at timescales shorter than the membrane time-constant (\(\lt \tau_m\)).
+We showed that this precise EI balance enables a subthreshold gain control computation , which allows for a flexible encoding of a wide range of subthreshold inputs and a transformation of input amplitude information into spike times.

 news

-Aug 21, 2022 | Website updated! |
+Aug 21, 2022 Website updated!

-Jan 13, 2021 | New website up and running ! |
+Jan 13, 2021 New website up and running :smiley:!

-Jan 1, 2021 | Resetting old website to a swanky new one ! |
+Jan 1, 2021 Resetting old website to a swanky new one :sparkles:!

 selected publications